flot/flot/docs/API.md

     seriesFilter is a function to determine if the series should be checked.

-    distance is the base distance from an item that you should use as an area to search in if you aren't searching in strict bounds
+    radius is the base distance from an item that you should use as an area to search in if you aren't searching in strict bounds

+    computeDistance is a function to utilize to compute the distance from the cursor.
+It may not be provided, so you will still need to provide your own distance calculation

+    items is an array you should push your found items into.
+It is unsorted and may hold items from any other plugin or flot's base calculation.

     The item to be returned should have the following: